 Plan to form a new PCN with two other local practices (The Law practice and Willesden Green), aiming for better control over resources and services.

-Further updates expected after the upcoming Primary Care Committee Commissioning Meeting.
+Further updates expected after the upcoming Primary Care Committee Commissioning Meeting in October.

 The practice partners were asked how they saw the new ‘Neighbourhood hubs’ operating and it was flagged as an agenda item for next meeting.